sergiowe/sergio_1/README.md

 ## Here is what I'm working on! 👋

+- 😄 I'm a Computer Engineer with a Master's Degree in Cybersecurity from the University of Victoria.
+- I program in C++, VBA, HTML nad CSS.
-- 🌱 I’m currently learning Infrastructure as a Code (IaaC)
+- 🌱 I’m currently interested in Infrastructure as a Code (IaaC) to prevent misconfiguration threats.

+- I live in the Beautiful British Columbia  :)
 <!--
 **sergiowe/sergiowe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.